bryce-guglietti/js-chat-room/README.md

 ## About
 This app utilizes JavaScript, HTML + CSS paired with NodeJS (Socket.io) run the backend server.

-It utilizes your localhost server to run
+It utilizes Heroku to deploy

+## How to Use
+Go to https://js-chat-room.herokuapp.com/ and Join a chat room!

-## How to use
+## How to use on your own
+Pull Code from Git

 Run:
 npm install